For book/ebook authors, publishers, & self-publishers

 Added by Michael on March 29, 2013 at 3:30pm — No Comments

 If you are new to the blogging scene, you probably don’t have a lot of followers (yet).
 For aspiring authors, this is a calamity.
 There you are, pouring your heart and soul into your posts, and nobody is reading them!
-How will anybody know that you are a gifted writer if your blog is languishing, unhonored and…Continue
+How will anybody know that you are a gifted writer if your blog is languishing, unhonored and unsung, in cyberspace?

 Added by Erica Verrillo on March 29, 2013 at 3:30pm — No Comments